Cascadia Adventures Camp - Grades 2-3

 Please note: Parking is very limited.
 We'll be there to meet you, so be prepared for a quick transfer.

-Bring water shoes (close-toed), swimsuit, and small towel if you plan on wading in the creek!
+Make sure to bring water shoes and a swimsuit if you plan on taking a dip in the bay!